 You may feel as though your only focus right now is applying for a new job.
 While that’s a giant piece of the puzzle, it’s not the only important one.
-“Get laser focused in every aspect of your life: physically, emotionally, spiritually, financially, and of course, professionally,” Eddie says.
+Get laser focused in every aspect of your life: physically, emotionally, spiritually, financially, and of course, professionally.

 Step #2: Implement “start, stop, continue”

-Step #3: Don’t be afraid to reach out to your network
+Step #3: Reach out to your network

-“This is the time and the moment to reach out to your ex-peers, bosses or former bosses, because we all have something in common right now: we’re all facing this challenge together,” Eddie says.
+This is the time to reach out to friends and former co-workers and bosses.
 Don’t be embarrassed or shy when it comes to networking.
-You might be surprised the willingness of others to advocate for you or help you find your next position.
-Another piece of advice from Eddie?
-“You’re looking for a career or opportunity.
-Make that clear.
-Sometimes you have to take a detour and accept a job, but that can lead to a great opportunity in an organization.
-Don’t diminish the possibility of a job leading to a career because you’re able to show off the skills you have.”
+You might be surprised by the willingness of others to advocate for you and help you find your next position.
+If you’re looking for a career or opportunity, make that clear when you’re speaking with your contacts.
+And be open to opportunities that come up.
+Sometimes you have to take a detour and accept a job that you weren’t expecting but that can lead to a great opportunity in an organization.

 The job search can be daunting and difficult.
-Don’t forget what the value you bring to a potential career and remember that this is a temporary setback.
-Eddie says, “The following quote has been my guiding light, ‘Don’t let circumstances define you or confine you.
-Stay focused, humble and flexible, and don’t lose sight of the end goal or what you want to achieve.”
+Through it all, don’t forget the value you’ll bring to a future job or career and remember that any period of unemployment is a temporary situation.
+It can be hard but remember not to let your circumstance define you or confine you.
+Stay focused, humble and flexible, and don’t lose sight of the end goal or what you want to achieve.

 Looking for mroe information about navigating you career?
 Explore ways to build and manage your professional future.